tsgates/arch-wiki-markdown/wiki/Vncserver.md

     export XKL_XMODMAP_DISABLE=1
     exec startxfce4

-Note:The XKL_XMODMAP_DISABLE line is known to correct problems associated with "scrambled" keystrokes when typing in terminals under some virtualized DEs.
+Note: The XKL_XMODMAP_DISABLE line is known to correct problems associated with "scrambled" keystrokes when typing in terminals under some virtualized DEs.

-Note:As of 31-Oct-2012, usage of the command "exec ck-launch-session ..." in ~/.vnc/xstartup is deprecated since Arch has dropped consolekit.

 Permissions